PeterZaitsev/linode-pmm/README.md

 The scripts use the following environment variables for configuration

-LINODE_ROOT_PASSWORD  -  Root Password to set provitioning Linodes PMM_PREFIX - Prefix to use for deployment PMM_ADMIN_PASSWORD - Server to set for PMM Server while provisioning it and to use while provisioning workload clients PMM_SERVER -  The IP/Host Name of the PMM Server.
+_LINODE_ROOT_PASSWORD_  -  Root Password to set provitioning Linodes _PMM_PREFIX_ - Prefix to use for deployment _PMM_ADMIN_PASSWORD_ - Server to set for PMM Server while provisioning it and to use while provisioning workload clients _PMM_SERVER_ -  The IP/Host Name of the PMM Server.
 Required by Scripts provisioning workloads for existing PMM Server Only

 ## Scripts

-clean_prefix.php  - Deletes all linodes except PMM server matching given prefix.
-Very helpful when deploying many test workload nodes. start_pmm_only.php - Starts PMM Server (latest GA, but you can easily change it) start_tests.php  - Starts configured tests for PMM Server which is already provisioned.
+_clean_prefix.php_  - Deletes all linodes except PMM server matching given prefix.
+Very helpful when deploying many test workload nodes.
+_start_pmm_only.php_ - Starts PMM Server (latest GA, but you can easily change it) _start_tests.php_  - Starts configured tests for PMM Server which is already provisioned.
+_loadgen_manager.php_  - Uses Generic LoadGen script which is capable of spinning variaty of MySQL versions and different tests and their configuration.